Pelham's Roxanne Wing writes guide to 'Lead Your Child to Success' - Shelby County Reporter

 PELHAM – “How can I guide my child to be the most successful they can be?”
 This is the question Pelham’s Roxanne Wing addresses in her new book “Lead Your Child to Success.”

-Wing, a proud mother of two and a life coach for Capitol Life Coaching in Pelham, has culminated her 20-years of parenting experience into her book, which she described as a resource guide for parents to help develop their children to the best they can be.
+Wing, a proud mother of two and a life coach for Capitol Life Coaching in Pelham, has culminated her 20 years of parenting experience into her book, which she described as a resource guide for parents to help develop their children to the best they can be.

 While she was raising her children, Wing said she wanted to be as hands-on in their development as possible, carefully crafting them to be the adults they are now.

 “I never wanted to turn their education over completely to the school system, so I wanted to take the responsibility of developing their education and character into my own hands,” she said.
 “I was seeking developmental help of all types of resources that would help develop them, rather than just let the public or private school system teach them, and have no real hand in how they developed as people.”